Text: Peter Johansson

 Museu da Infonfidência.

-Market with local crafts.
+Market with local arts and crafts.

-15.55 On the seat cover you can read the following: Não é permitido fumar cigarro, cigarrilhos, charutos, cachimbos o outro qualqueu Produto fumigero no interior do Veículos.
-Why it is estimated up all the incense you can not smoke.
-Is not "No Smoking" shorter and more simple?
+15.55 On the seat cover you can read, among other things; Nâo é permitido fumar cigarros, cigarilhos, charutos, cachimbos o qualqueu outro produto fumigero no interior do veiculo.
+Why do they list all the different smoking devices that you are not allowed to smoke.
+Isn't "Smoking prohibited" shorter and simpler?

 Igreja São Fransisco de Assis.